Kalmera74/MangaRead.Backend/README.md

 This project includes a `build.sh` script that automates deployment:

-1. Builds and publishes the Crawler
+1. Builds and publishes the API
+2. Applies database migrations
-2. Configures as a system service (auto-restart, logging)
+3. Configures as a system service (auto-restart, logging)
-3. Starts/reloads the service
+4. Starts/reloads the service
-4. Adds CLI shortcuts for management
+5. Adds CLI shortcuts for management

 ## Configuration